spencer-shadley/completed-class/class-content/14-Full-Stack/01-Activities/12-Blog-CRUD/README.md

 The goal of this exercise is to add Sequelize CRUD methods inside each route specified in the comments in the api-routes.js file.

-1. Open the folder slacked out to you, run `npm install`
+1. Open the directory slacked out to you, run `npm install`

-2. Open the `config` folder and update the `config.json` file's `development` object to match your own local MySQL database.
+2. Open the `config` directory and update the `config.json` file's `development` object to match your own local MySQL database.

 3. Navigate to the `api-routes.js` file inside of the `routes` folder.